Neutropenia: Treatment

+In November 2023, FDA approved efbemalenograstim alfa.

 Prognosis

 If left untreated, people with fever and absolute neutrophil count <500 have a mortality of up to 70% within 24 hours.
 The prognosis of neutropenia depends on the cause.
 Antibiotic agents have improved the prognosis for individuals with severe neutropenia.
 Neutropenic fever in individuals treated for cancer has a mortality of 4–30%.

 Epidemiology

 Neutropenia is usually detected shortly after birth, affecting 6% to 8% of all newborns in neonatal intensive care units (NICUs).
 Out of the approximately 600,000 neonates annually treated in NICUs in the United States, 48,000 may be diagnosed as neutropenic.
 The incidence of neutropenia is greater in premature infants.
 Six to fifty-eight percent of preterm neonates are diagnosed with this auto-immune disease.
 The incidence of neutropenia correlates with decreasing birth weight.
 The disorder is seen up to 38% in infants that weigh less than 1000g, 13% in infants weighing less than 2500g, and 3% of term infants weighing more than 2500 g.
 Neutropenia is often temporary, affecting most newborns in only first few days after birth.
 In others, it becomes more severe and chronic indicating a deficiency in innate immunity.

 Furthermore, the prevalence of chronic neutropenia in the general public is rare.
 In a study conducted in Denmark, over 370,000 people were assessed for the presence of neutropenia.
 Results published demonstrated only 1% of those evaluated were neutropenic, and were commonly seen in those with HIV, viral infections, acute leukemias, and myelodysplastic syndromes.
 The study concluded the presence of neutropenia is an ominous sign that warrants further investigation and follow-up.